Baldy Mining District

-The Baldy Mining District is one of the largest primarily gold producing districts in New Mexico.
+The Baldy Mining District was one of the largest gold producing districts in New Mexico.
 Also sometimes known as the Elizabethtown Mining District, it encompasses Baldy Mountain (Colfax County, New Mexico).
 There is no longer any large scale mining.
 Most of the land is now owned by the Boy Scouts of America as a part of Philmont Scout Ranch.
 The Baldy Mining District is approximately 18,247 Acres.

 History

 Gold was originally found on Baldy Mountain in 1866.
 Early in the year of 1866, Native Americans (either from the Ute or Jicarilla Apache tribes) found a large deposit of copper bearing ores.
 They traded these ores with soldiers at Fort Union.
 With the Civil war over, the soldiers decided that they could mine the copper for profit.
 One of the Native Americans showed a soldier where they had found the copper, on Baldy Mountain, and the soldier staked a claim.
 Known as the "Mystic Lode" or just the "Copper Mine", this was the first mine in the Baldy Mining District.
 In October of that same year, three soldiers from Fort Union, Larry Bronson, Pete Kinsinger, and a soldier called Kelley were sent to the mine to continue work.
 When the men arrived at the mine, Bronson and Kinsinger cooked a meal while Kelley decided to pan for gold.
 Kelley found gold in the gravel, showed the others, and they all began searching for more.
 They spent a few days scouring the slopes for gold.
 They determined that although this gold was worth pursuing, winter was approaching and mining operations could not continue.
 They left the mountain with plans to keep the gold a secret and return in the spring.
 The secret spread within weeks and the gold rush on Baldy had started.